Sic semper tyrannis: Other usages of the phrase

 The phrase was recommended by George Mason to the Virginia Convention in 1776, as part of the commonwealth's seal.
 The Seal of the Commonwealth of Virginia shows Virtue, spear in hand, with her foot on the recumbent form of Tyranny, whose crown lies nearby.
-The Seal was planned by Mason and designed by George Wythe, who signed the United States Declaration of Independence and taught law to Thomas Jefferson.
+The Seal was planned by Mason (designed by George Wythe) who signed the United States Declaration of Independence and taught law to Thomas Jefferson.

 A joke referencing the image on the seal that dates as far back as the Civil War, is that "Sic semper tyrannis" actually means "Get your foot off my neck."

 "Happy While United" was the slogan on a medal coined by the State of Virginia in 1780.
 First envisioned by Thomas Jefferson, the medal was minted and designed to be given to Native American signatories to the treaties Jefferson planned with the Native Americans of Virginia.
 The medal portrays a Virginia colonial, sitting, enjoying a peace pipe with a Native American.
 The obverse portrays a variation of the Virginia state seal of the state symbol standing triumphant over a slain enemy with the legend: "Rebellion to Tyrants Is Obedience to God".